andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 If “you will live, healthier, longer” doesn’t convince you to get out of you chair and meet other programmers, I don’t know what will.

+## Get booking

-Self-interestedly I’ll recommend getting tickets to [Brighton Ruby](https://brightonruby.com) (which I run every year) and [RailsConf](https://railsconf.com), which I’m co-chairing in 2024.
-But there’s so many great options for events at [rubyconferences.org](https://rubyconferences.org).
+Self-interestedly, I’d recommend getting tickets to [Brighton Ruby](https://brightonruby.com) (which I run every year) and [RailsConf](https://railsconf.com), which I’m co-chairing in 2024.
+But there’s so many other great options for events at [rubyconferences.org](https://rubyconferences.org).

+If this post inspires you to go to a conference, let me know!